walterrowe/capture-one-scripts/rebuild-kernels/README.md

 ## How To Use

-Launch the utility from the Capture One Scripts folder.
-It will notify via a pop-up when its done to let you know it is going to restart Capture One.
-If you don't press the OK button the pop-up dialog will automatically restart Capture One after 10 seconds.
+After installation you run the utility from the Capture One Scripts folder.
+The utility will pop-up a dialog letting you know what found and whether or not it needs to restart Capture One.
+If you don't press the OK button the pop-up dialog will automatically go away after 10 seconds and will restart Capture One if needed.
+There is no way to avoid restarting Capture One if it found kernels to be deleted and cannot run without a restart.

 ## Compatibility